xuhongxu96/depreduce/README.md

 all $\text{deps}_{\text{trans}}(n_k)$ where $n_k \in \text{deps}(n_j)$
 are determined.
 Thus, we can still finish the optimization process in one pass.

+As a bonus, because we have less edges to remove, the rebuild times are reduced, and the optimization can be done faster.

 #### Rules that Should Remain Untouched

 We support allowlist and blocklist where users can specify texts or regexes to match rules.
 Only dependencies declared via allowed or not-blocked rules can be modified.